AcademySoftwareFoundation/MaterialX/documents/DeveloperGuide/ShaderGeneration.md

   }
 };
 ```
 **Figure 6**: Implementation of node `texcoord` in GLSL.
-Using an `ShaderNodeImpl` sub-class in order to control shader variable creation and code generation into separate shader stages.
+Using a `ShaderNodeImpl` sub-class in order to control shader variable creation and code generation into separate shader stages.

 For inputs representing geometric data streams a separate variable block is used.
-These variables are named application data inputs (in a hardware shading language they are often
+These variables are named vertex inputs (in a hardware shading language they are often
 named varying inputs or attributes).
 The `ShaderStage` class has a method for creating such variables, in a block named `VertexInputs`.
 This is also accessible from the `ShaderStage` instance after generation.
 In order to pass data between shader stages in a hardware shader additional variable blocks are needed.
 For this purpose an additional variable block named `VertexData` is used.
 It is used for transporting data from the vertex stage to the pixel stage.

 Creating shader variables and binding values to them needs to be done in agreement with the
 shader generator side and application side.
 The application must know what a variable is for in order to bind meaningful data to it.
 One way of handling this is by using semantics.
 All shader variables created can be assigned a semantic if that is used by the target application.
 Shader generation does not impose a specific set of semantics to use, so for languages and applications that use this any semantics can be used.
-For languages that does not use semantics a variable naming convention needs to be used instead.
+For languages that do not use semantics a variable naming convention needs to be used instead.

-Figure 6 shows how creation of shader inputs and vertex data variables are done for a node implementation that needs this.
+Figure 6 shows how creation of shader inputs and vertex data variables are used for a node implementation that requires this.

 ### 1.7.1 Variable Naming Convention

-Built-in shader generators and accompanying node implementations are using a naming convention for its shader variables.
+Built-in shader generators and accompanying node implementations have a naming convention for shader variables.
 A custom shader generator that derives from and takes
 advantage of built-in features should preferably use the same convention.
-Uniform variables are prefixed with `u_` and application data inputs with `i_` .
-For languages not using semantics.
-Figure 7 shows the naming used for variables (inputs and uniforms) with predefined binding rules:
+Uniform variables are prefixed with `u_` and vertex inputs with `i_` .
+For languages not using semantics, Figure 7 shows the naming used for variables (inputs and uniforms) with predefined binding rules:

 App data input variables